-City Territory Ethnicity Vulnerable communities issues Vision and Mission COLUMN DATE OF THE PROPERTY OF the Banjar and BugisWajo.
-Furthermore various kinds of ethnic groups began to arrive and settle in Samarinda City including: Paser Javanese Madurese Sasak Dayak Chinese And others. floods, and poor waste management, thus making the quality of health worse. • Lack of infrastructure development mainly related to the construction and maintenance of roads and other facilities.
+City Territory Ethnicity Vulnerable communities issues Vision and Mission Samarinda City Signature and the same and t The first ethnic group living in this area was the Banjar and Bugis Wajo.
+Furthermore various kinds of ethnic groups began to arrive and settle in Samarinda City including: Paser Javanese Madurese Sasak Dayak Chinese And others. • Environmental problems that arise are floods, and poor waste management, thus making the quality of health worse. • Lack of infrastructure development mainly related to the construction and maintenance of roads and other facilities.
 This resulted in the difficulty of connecting between one city area and another.
-Throughout 2017, the highest temperature of Samarinda Municipality is 28.30 °C with the highest humidity of86%.
+Throughout 2017, the highest temperature of Samarinda Municipality is 28.30 °C with the highest humidity of 86%.
 When viewed from rainfall and rainy days, the Municipality of Samarinda has the highest rainfall and rainfall in April and June in 2017. • Protection and support for vulnerable populations: women, children, elderly, disabled.
-Realizing the quality of East Kalimantan's human resources that are independent, highly competitive and noble; Realizing a reliable economic structure with broadest community participation; Realizing equity and proportionality of basic services, for the community; Realizing effective, efficient, participatory and law-based governance; Realizing integrated and harmonious development with an economic and ecological based regional development approach.
+Focus (2018-2023) on: Realizing the quality of East Kalimantan's human resources that are independent, highly competitive and noble; Realizing a reliable economic structure with broadest community participation; Realizing equity and proportionality of basic services, for the community; Realizing effective, efficient, participatory and law-based governance; Realizing integrated and harmonious development with an economic and ecological based regional development approach.